Interactive Poster Presentation at the IIPC Web Archiving Conference 2023

 During the 20th Web Archiving Conference of the International Internet Preservation Consortium (IIPC), I introduced my research through an interactive poster presentation, where we co-created the results section during the poster session.

-During a 5-minute lightning talk, I introduced my research by highlighting the questions for whom do we preserve and at what cost?
+During a 5-minute lightning talk, I introduced my research by highlighting two key questions: for whom do we preserve, and at what cost?
 And who determines the future of our digital past?
-In my opinion, these are necessary questions to ask in a world that is in a global ecological crisis.
+In my opinion, these are essential questions to ask in a world facing a global ecological crisis.
 Do we really need to hit save every time?

-During my poster presentation, I wanted to explore if the three narratives* I began to recognise in the literature on personal digital archiving also resonated with the personal archiving habits of archiving professionals
+I wanted to explore if the three narratives I began to recognise in the literature on personal digital archiving, obsolescence, obfuscation, and abundance, resonated with the personal archiving habits of archiving professionals

 To start conversations around these narratives, I created three yes/no statements that could be accessed through the QR code on the poster and the handouts (see images below).
-During the poster presentation, the responses were materialized on the poster by cutting out parts of the poster by scissors, blacking out parts with a marker and by sticking on shimmering stones (see images above).
+During the poster presentation, the responses were visualized on the poster by cutting out parts with scissors, blacking out other parts with a marker, and adhering shimmering stones (see images above).